When I hit ‘post’ on this article 23 years ago to the second I broke my neck. 276 months. 1200 weeks.

 Whether I have truly accepted myself as a paralysed man won’t be decided for a long time yet, if ever.
 But when I think about regret, I also think of who I’ve become.
 I believe I have a big heart.
 I meditate, practice compassion and do everything I can to understand and help others.
 It is what I enjoy doing and I’m going to keep doing all I can to get better at it.

 I don’t believe for a moment that I would be the person I am today without the 41 years of life I’ve had so far.
 I have grown and learnt to be patient, to accept things for what they are and although I might sometimes wish for alterations or improvements, it doesn’t mean I would change my whole life.
-Breaking my neck wasn’t ‘fate’ but maybe it was exactly what was needed to make me who I am.
+Breaking my neck wasn’t ‘fate’ however maybe it was exactly what was needed to make me who I am.

 My situation isn’t perfect – far from it.
 But I have yet to meet anybody who has a perfect life.
 People who seem to have close-to-perfect lives are really just those who make the most of their time, enjoy life and grab the opportunities it presents.